Bradfield/algos/book/stacks/simple-balanced-parentheses.md

 is_balanced('())')  # => False
 ```

-This function, `is_balanced`, returns a boolean result as to whether the string of parentheses is
+This function, `is_balanced`, returns a boolean result as to whether the
-balanced.
-If the
+string of parentheses is balanced.
+If the current symbol is `(`, then it
-current symbol is `(`, then it is pushed on the stack.
+is pushed on the stack.
 If it is `)` we attempt to pop from the stack.
-If the stack is empty at that point, we know that the parenthesis string is inbalanced with too many closing parens.
-Finally, as long as the expression is balanced and the stack has been completely cleaned off, the string
+If the stack is empty at that point, we know that the parenthesis string
+is imbalanced with too many closing parens.
+Finally, as long as the
+expression is balanced and the stack has been completely cleaned off,
-represents a correctly balanced sequence of parentheses.
+the string represents a correctly balanced sequence of parentheses.